Danny Butterfield: Coaching career

 On 16 September 2016, Butterfield was appointed assistant manager of Southampton's Under-18 team.
 He left his academy coaching position with Southampton on 10 August 2018 and immediately joined League Two club Milton Keynes Dons as a first-team coach.

 After achieving promotion with MK Dons from League Two at the conclusion of the 2018–19 season, Butterfield's contract with the club was terminated along with manager Paul Tisdale and assistant manager Matt Oakley on 2 November 2019 following a poor run of results.

 He was appointed as assistant manager of Macclesfield Town in January 2020, under Mark Kennedy the pair initially steered Town to safety having avoided relegation from the Football League but a deduction of 17 points condemned them to relegation after the season had ended, sparing Stevenage.
 Butterfield and Kennedy left the club in August after rejecting new contracts.

 In January 2021, Butterfield returned to Southampton as a loans manager for the clubs youth academy.

 On 23 December 2022, Butterfield left Southampton and joined Lincoln City as assistant head coach, working under Mark Kennedy once again.
+On 18 October, he left Lincoln City with Mark Kennedy.